 - More ‘boots on the ground’ with an expanded field workforce

-This transformational reform program meant 1,600 full-time employees had to apply for new roles in an entirely new organisational structure (which was designed collaboratively with two Executive Directors and their 15 Director reports), with the potential to lead to significant disruption and employee resistance as well as affecting a number of external stakeholders and the general public.
+The ‘Future NPWS’ transformational reform program meant 1,600 full-time employees had to apply for new roles in an entirely new organisational structure (which was designed collaboratively with two Executive Directors and their 15 Director reports), with the potential to lead to significant disruption and employee resistance as well as affecting a number of external stakeholders, including unions and the general public.
 Following the restructure an in-depth team effectiveness and culture change program was implemented.